ErgoScarlett/ErgoScarlett/README.md

 ## Hello Community! 👾👾👾

 <div align="center">
 I'm ErgoScarlett (Martina), a Full Stack Developer with a strong focus on Front-end Development and a passion for creating intuitive user experiences.
-I'm currently delving deeper into Web Design to combine my love for technology with creativity.
+I'm currently delving deeper into Web Design to combine my love for technology with creativity.</div>

 ### 🌱 I’m currently learning:
 - Advanced Web Design principles, including UI/UX best practices.